vmware-archive/projectmonitor/README.md

 Successful builds are marked with a filled in circle, and unsuccessful builds are marked with an x.

+### Tags
+You can enter tags for a project (separated by commas) on the project edit page.
+You can then have ProjectMonitor display only projects that match a set of tags by going to /?tags=tag1,tag2

 ### Aggregate Projects
 Striped tiles indicate the aggregate status of several projects.
 Click on an aggregate project to see the status of its component projects.